pavedroad-io/pavedroad/assets/templates/assets/README.md

 and edit them.
 The _project.yaml_ file must contain any project specific jinja variable settings.
 See the makefile section above for the descriptions of these files.
-No changes need to be made to the makefile in the build directory.
+No changes need to be made to the Makefile in the build directory.
-The makefile in the build directory runs the make files in all sub directories of the build directory.
+The Makefile in the build directory runs the Makefile in all sub directories of the build directory.

 {% include 'readme-trailer.md' %}